-- A. Water System - 1.
-The Developer must submit engineer designed water source, distribution, and treatment systems which provide for a physically available and legally adequate water supply adjudicated by final water decree and meet all of the requirements contained in this Subparagraph A. - 2.
-Developer must provide evidence from a current hydrology report by a professional hydrologist that a potable water supply shall be available to serve the PUD that is sufficient in terms of quality, quantity and dependability based on 100% build out and full time occupancy.
+A. Water System

+- 1. The Developer must submit engineer designed water source, distribution, and treatment systems which provide for a physically available and legally adequate water supply adjudicated by final water decree and meet all of the requirements contained in this Subparagraph A. - 2.
+Developer must provide evidence from a current hydrology report by a professional hydrologist that a potable water supply shall be available to serve the PUD that is sufficient in terms of quality, quantity and dependability based on 100% build out and full-time occupancy.
 Such written evidence shall include, but shall not be limited to: - a. ownership of water rights; - b. historic use and estimated yield of claimed water rights; - c. public or private water owners can and shall supply water to the PUD in the event that the decreed water is out of priority; - d. potability for the proposed water supply for the PUD can be determined from test wells or other means as provided by the hydrology report; - e.
 Identify any event or circumstance, likely or reasonably possible, which may significantly affect the long-term adequacy of the water supply. - 3.
 If a water distribution system is proposed, hydrants with sufficient fire flow are required for the proposed build-out. - 4.
 All water systems, whether individual or central, are to be metered at the source.
-Data from the meter shall be provided to the County at the same time it is provided to the State.
+Data from the meter shall be provided to the County at the same time it is provided to the State. - 5.
+Parcels whose sole water supply is a cistern must have a contract to supply water for a minimum of twenty-five (25) years.